 Sodium bicarbonate is one of the cheapest supplements on the market.
-You can just buy it in your convenient store in the baking section.
+You can just buy it in your convenience store in the baking section.
 Sodium bicarbonate, also known under the name baking powder.

 To benefit from Sodium bicarbonate, dissolve 0.2 – 0.4 g of sodium bicarbonate for every kg of body mass in a drink, and take it 60-150 minutes before exercise.
-To avoid gastro-intestinal problems you can consider taking the total dose in multiple smaller doses over a period of 30-180min.
+To avoid gastrointestinal problems you can consider taking the total dose in multiple smaller doses over a period of 30-180min.

-Another important negative aspect of sodium bicarbonate is the large amount of sodium in the supplement.
+Another important negative aspect of sodium bicarbonate is a large amount of sodium in the supplement.
 One dose of sodium bicarbonate contains by itself the whole daily recommended amount of sodium.
 While this is not going to harm you when doing once in a while it’s certainly not recommended to do it on a daily base.

 If you test sodium bicarbonate in training and find it is good for you- use it with care and not too frequently.

 - Nutrition around training – Supplements in “Making Weight & Everything Else”